lmweber/CyTOF-workshop-2017-07-10/README.md

 ## Code of conduct

 Participation in this workshop assumes acceptance of our code of conduct.

-In short: please be professional and respectful towards others at all times; we want this to be a welcoming learning environment for all.
+In short: please be professional and respectful towards others at all times.
+We want this to be a welcoming learning environment for all.
 If there are any problems, please let one of the instructors know.

 For a longer version, we refer to [Laurent Gatto's lab code of conduct](https://lgatto.github.io/cpu-coc/) (Computational Proteomics Unit, University of Cambridge, UK).